igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 (see {{endtoendloss}}).

-The need to adjust the upstream loss rate down to match end-to-end loss rate as described in {{loss-correlation}} is a strong indication of the observer loss, whose magnitude is between the amount of such adjustment and the entirety of the upstream loss measured in {{upstreamloss}}.
+The need to adjust the upstream loss rate down to match end-to-end loss rate as described in {{loss-correlation}} is an indication of the observer loss, whose magnitude is between the amount of such adjustment and the entirety of the upstream loss measured in {{upstreamloss}}.
 Alternatively, a high apparent upstream loss rate could be an indication of significant packet reordering, possibly due to packets belonging to a single flow being multiplexed over